Smoothness of components of the Emerton-Gee stack for $\text{GL}_2$: Introduction

 \subsection{Acknowledgements}

 This work was born out of the NSF-FRG Collaborative Grant DMS-1952556.
 We would like to thank Brandon Levin for suggesting this problem and guiding us throughout our research.
-We would also like to thank Agn\`es David, Matthew Emerton, Bao V. Le Hung and David Savitt for helpful conversations.
+We would also like to thank Agn\`es David, Matthew Emerton, Bao V. Le Hung and David Savitt for helpful conversations, and the anonymous referee for numerous suggestions that improved both accuracy and exposition.